domnikl/schema-registry-gitops/README.md

 ## Deleting subjects ⚠️

-Subjects no longer referenced in the State file but present in the registry will not be deleted by default.
+Subjects no longer listed in the State file but present in the registry will not be deleted by default.
 To enable full sync between the two, use either `-d` or `--enable-deletes` in `plan` and `apply` modes.

 ## Development